Rep. Devin Nunes to leave Congress to become Trump media company CEO

-Nunes, who was first elected to Congress in 2002 at age 30, was reelected to his seat last year for a 10th term, which ends in January 2023.
+Nunes, who was first elected to Congress in 2002 at age 30, was reelected last year for a 10th term, which ends in January 2023.
 A news release Monday said Nunes would be joining the Trump Media & Technology Group as its chief executive starting in January.

 If the GOP were to take back the House majority in 2022, Nunes would be in line to be chairman of the House Ways and Means Committee.
 By stepping down, he would be potentially giving up what is considered the most powerful committee gavel.

-Nunes represents a safely Republican district that was growing more competitive even before the current round of redistricting.
+Nunes represents a historically Republican district that was growing more competitive even before the current round of redistricting.
 In 2012, President Barack Obama lost Nunes’s 22nd Congressional District, in California’s Central Valley, by 15 points.
 Last year, Joe Biden lost it by just six points.

 As he became better known as a Trump defender, Nunes became one of the party’s strongest fundraisers.
 He spent $11.6 million on his 2018 reelection, when he held off a Democratic challenger by single digits, and spent most of the $26.8 million he raised for his 2020 race.